psunthar/pse-fork/README.md

  - CMakeLists.txt   : main CMake configuration file for the plugin
  - FindHOOMD.cmake  : script to find a HOOMD-Blue installation to link against
  - README           : This file
- - PSEv1            : Directory containing C++ and CUDA source code that interacts with HOOMD.
+ - pse            : Directory containing C++ and CUDA source code that interacts with HOOMD.
 Also contains python UI level source code that drives the C++ module
  - cppmodule        : Directory containing C++ and CUDA source code that interacts with HOOMD
  - examples/run.py  : python example to use PSE.